Yagavi1994/Siihraz-Shades/README.md

 - CSS3

 ### Frameworks, Libraries & Programs Used
-- Google Fonts - for the font families: Special Elite, Raleway & Cabin Sketch.
+- Google Fonts - for the font families: Karla was used for font.
 San-serif was used as a default font.
 - Font Awesome - to add icons to the social links in the footer element.
 - GitPod - to creat my html files & styling sheet before pushing the project to Github.
 - GitHub - to store my repository for submission.
-- Figma & Adobe Illustrator - were used to create mockups of the project prior to starting.
+- Adobe Photoshop - were used to edit images and create mockups of the project in various devices.
-- Am I Responsive? - to ensure the project looked good across all devices.
 - Favicon - to provide the code & image for the icon in the tab bar.
+- Imgbb - to host my images, since directly adding my images to assets was not working as the size of images were huge.

 ## Deployment
-The site was deployed to GitHub pages.
-The steps to deploy are as follows:
-- In the GitHub repository, navigate to the Settings tab
+1. In the GitHub repositories, navigate your way to the settings tab
-- From the source section drop-down menu, select the Master Branch
-- Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+2. From there on your left hand side find the 'Pages' tab, click on it.
+3. In the build and deployment section, select 'source' and then 'deploy from a branch'
+4. Then underneath that select 'main' and 'root'
+5. Click save
+6. Your page should refresh automatically or manually with a link to your deployed website.
-- The live link can be found [HERE - La Lucha](https://cluelessbiker.github.io/project1-la-lucha/index.html)
+7. The link can be found here: [Siihraz Shades](https://yagavi1994.github.io/Siihraz-Shades/)

+### How to Fork
+- Log in (or sign up) to [Github](https://github.com/).
+- Go to respository for this project [Siihraz-Shades](https://github.com/Yagavi1994/Siihraz-Shades).
+- Click the fork button in the top right corner.

+### How to Clone
+- Log in (or sign up) to [Github](https://github.com/).
+- Go to respository for this project [Siihraz-Shades](https://github.com/Yagavi1994/Siihraz-Shades).
+- Click on the code button, select whether you would like to clone with HTTPS, SSH, GitHub CLI and copy the link shown.
+- Open the terminal in your code editor and change the current working directory to the location you want to use for the clone directory.
+- Type 'git clone' into terminal and then paste the link you copied in step 3.
+- Press enter.

 ## Credits